 Shokushu Goukan - Origin of Tentacle Rape

-The first internet appearance of the term was in English “Tentacle Rape”Posted on Urban Dictionary like any character sexually assaulted with tentacles of any creature, be it octopus, alien, monster or humanoid.
+The first Internet appearance of the term was in English “Tentacle Rape”Posted on Urban Dictionary like any character sexually violated with the tentacles of any creature, be it octopus, alien, monster or humanoid.

-Tentacles is a way to circumvent Censorship
+Tentacles is a way to circumvent the Censorship

-Tentacles is not something unique to Japan
+Tentacles are not exclusive to Japan